All About Ewing Sarcoma In Pediatric Patients

 The term sarcoma generally describes a cancer of connective tissues, including bone, muscle, cartilage, and other tissue types.
 Ewing sarcoma is a specific type of sarcoma in which the cancer cells are primitive and described as small round blue cells.
 This is an aggressive cancer that is more common in children than adults and primarily affects the adolescent and young adult age group.

-Ewing sarcoma most commonly originates from a bone, but can also arise outside the bone, when it is called "extraosseous."
+Ewing sarcoma most commonly originates from a bone, but can also arise outside the bone, and is referred to as "extraosseous."
 Unlike osteosarcoma (cancer of the bone), it tends to affect bones of the axial (central) skeleton (spinal column, pelvis, rib cage, etc.) about equally to the appendicular skeleton (long bones of the arms or legs).
 Ewing sarcoma is the second most common cause of bone cancer in children overall (next to osteosarcoma), but is the most common in children younger than 10 years old.

-Most commonly, Ewing sarcoma is diagnosed after a child notices a mass arising from a bony area or experiences persistent bone pain.
+Most commonly, Ewing sarcoma is diagnosed after a child or parents notice a mass arising from a bony area, or experiences persistent bone pain.
 Sometimes the presence of Ewing sarcoma in a bone causes it to be particularly fragile, resulting in an easy (pathologic) fracture.
 Because the pain from an Ewing sarcoma is a non-specific symptom and is often first noticed after a child suffers minor trauma to the area, there is often a lag of several months between initial symptoms and reaching the diagnosis.
 Some children experience fevers, weight loss, and fatigue, but these are not typical.

 In order to definitively diagnose a bone cancer of any type, a biopsy is required and is typically performed by an orthopedic surgeon.
 Once tissue has been obtained, the diagnosis can take several days to more than a week, as the pathologists perform special tests on the specimen to arrive at a specific diagnosis.
 Ewing sarcoma has special features that help to confirm the diagnosis, including the appearance of the cells under the microscope, and a specific genetic change in the tumor cells that is almost always seen.